alexk2037/alexk2037.github.io/content/ubuntu18/vosk/vosk.md

 $ vim ~/.config/systemd/user/vosk_service.service
 ```

 then paste the following text.
 Make sure to replace `kapp` with your username instead.
-If you are unsure about your username, type `$ echo $USER` into your shell.
+If you are unsure about your username, enter `$ echo $USER` into your shell.

 ```Shell
 # systemd unit file for the Vosk Service